-The first system is involved in the dezincification of brasses, and the second system is involved when molybdenum is removed from nickel alloys in molten sodium hydroxide.
+The first system involves the dezincification of brasses, and the second is when molybdenum is removed from nickel alloys in molten sodium hydroxide.

 Erosion corrosion is the cumulative damage induced by electrochemical corrosion reactions and mechanical effects from relative motion between the electrolyte and the corroding surface.
-Erosion can also occur in combination with other forms of degradation, such as corrosion.
-This is referred to as erosion-corrosion.
+Erosion can also occur with other forms of degradation, such as corrosion, which is called erosion-corrosion.
 Erosion corrosion is a material degradation process due to the combined effect of corrosion and wear.
 Nearly all flowing or turbulent corrosive media can cause erosion corrosion.
 The mechanism can be described as follows:

 Intergranular Corrosion – Weld Decay

-Intergranular corrosion (IGC) is preferential corrosion along the grain boundaries of a material. for some alloys and in specific environments.
-This type of corrosion is especially prevalent in some stainless steels.
-In stainless steels, intergranular corrosion may occur as a consequence of the precipitation of chromium carbides (Cr23C6) or intermetallic phases.
+Intergranular corrosion (IGC) is preferential corrosion along the grain boundaries of the material.
+For some alloys and in specific environments.
+This type of corrosion is especially prevalent in some stainless steel.
+In stainless steel, intergranular corrosion may occur due to the precipitation of chromium carbides (Cr23C6) or intermetallic phases.

 The resistance of these metallic alloys to the chemical effects of corrosive agents is based on passivation.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below which it is impossible.
-But the chromium carbides may precipitate in the grain boundaries, which result in depletion of chromium in the zones close to the grain boundaries due to the diffusion rate of chromium that is slow.
-The chromium-depleted zones become less corrosion resistant than the rest of the matrix.
-In a corrosive environment the depleted areas may be activated and corrosion will occur in very narrow areas between the grains.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below is impossible.
+But the chromium carbides may precipitate in the grain boundaries, resulting in depletion of chromium in the zones close to the grain boundaries due to the slow diffusion rate of chromium.
+The chromium-depleted zones become less corrosion-resistant than the rest of the matrix.
+Depleted areas may be activated in a corrosive environment, and corrosion will occur in narrow areas between the grains.

-Intergranular corrosion is an especially severe problem in the welding of stainless steels, when it is often termed weld decay.
-Also a stainless steel, which has been heat-treated in a way that produces grain boundary precipitates and adjacent chromium depleted zones, it is sensitised.
-Stainless steels can be stabilized against this behavior by addition of titanium, niobium, or tantalum, which form titanium carbide, niobium carbide and tantalum carbide preferentially to chromium carbide, by lowering the content of carbon in the steel and in case of welding also in the filler metal under 0.02%, or by heating the entire part above 1000 °C and quenching it in water, leading to dissolution of the chromium carbide in the grains and then preventing its precipitation.
+Intergranular corrosion is an especially severe problem in the welding of stainless steel.
+When it is often termed weld decay.
+Also, stainless steel, which has been heat-treated to produce grain boundary precipitates and adjacent chromium-depleted zones, is sensitized.
+Stainless steels can be stabilized against this behavior by the addition of titanium, niobium, or tantalum, which form titanium carbide, niobium carbide, and tantalum carbide preferentially to chromium carbide, by lowering the content of carbon in the steel and case of welding also in the filler metal under 0.02%, or by heating the entire part above 1000 °C and quenching it in water, leading to the dissolution of the chromium carbide in the grains and then preventing its precipitation.